synaptics-astra/doc/quickstart.rst

 .. _quickstart_install:

 Install and use a pre-built image
 =================================

+Prerequisites:

+ - See prerequisites for flashing :ref:`here <flashing_prerequisites>`

 To install a pre-built image on a Synaptics Astra evaluation kit: